JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ### distributionFile
-Jar or Zip file of plugin to upload.
+ZIP file of plugin to upload.

 **Type:** `File`